uilab-kaist/coe491-ai-and-society-spring-2024/project.md

 - **Social Impact**: What/How was this technology’s social impact?
 - **Legal Aspects**: What does the current law lack regarding this issue?
 What kind of legislation is needed for this technology?
 - **Interview**: Who do you wish to interview (It is suggested to have multiple candidates since all of the interviewees may not be able to be interviewed)?
 Why did you pick those people?
-- **Plan**: Explain a week-by-week plan of completing this project, clearly indicating which tasks will be done by which team member, and which tasks will be done together.
+- **Plan**: Explain a week-by-week plan for completing this project, clearly indicating which tasks will be done by which team member, and which tasks will be done together.

 ## Progress Update
 Record a **7-10 minute progress presentation video** that includes the following: